ConnectingEurope/eInvoicing-EN16931/README.md

 ## Create XSLTs from Schematrons

-Invoke `mvn process-resources` after changes - it will regenerate the XSLTs from the source SCHs.
+Invoke `mvn -f pom-xslt.xml process-resources` after changes - it will regenerate the XSLTs from the source SCHs.
 Don't forget to update the license headers afterwards (see below).

 ## Check if the examples files match the rules from the XSLTs

-Invoke `mvn validate` after re-creating the XSLTs (see above).
+Invoke `mvn -f pom-validate.xml validate` after re-creating the XSLTs (see above).

 ## Update the license headers